pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 - In the installer section of the Helm chart, update the following:
   - Update the tagging details, including the version and date of your Pega-provided `platform/installer` Docker image, that you downloaded to support your patch.
-  - Specify an `out-of-place` upgrade to apply a patch using the zero-downtime patch process.
+  - Specify an `zero-downtime` upgrade to apply a patch using the zero-downtime patch process.
   - Specify the new target rules schema name that you created in your existing database to support the patch process within the quotes.
   - For patches to 8.4 and later, specify the new target data schema name that you created in your existing database to support the patch process within the quotes.
 For 8.2 or 8.3 Pega software patches, you can leave this value empty, as is (do not leave it blank).